Cardano-After-Dark/dred/README.md

 Configure chrome://inspect to listen on port 9230 and on the same screen, use Dedicated DevTools for Node.

+## Architecture

+For learning about DRED you can dive into the Core concepts beginning with the [About Dred](https://cardano-after-dark.github.io/dred/docs/understanding-dred) section, then move on to read the [DRED Core Architecture](https://cardano-after-dark.github.io/dred/docs/core-architecture) for a full understanding of how DRED actually works.

 ## License

 TODO: dual-licensing, with non-commercial use under terms of a suitable source-available license, with commercial use constrained to paying customers.